ktmeaton/NCBImeta/schema/README_schema.md

 To puzzle out additional xml criteria for your search query, search for the first instance of "toprettyxml" in src/NCBImeta.py and uncomment this line (delete the '#' at the start of the line).
 When NCBImeta.py is run now, it will print out the xml for each record.
 It is recommended to pipe this output to a file:

-    python src/NCBImeta.py --config example/config.py > config_xml_output.txt
+    src/NCBImeta.py --config example/config.py > config_xml_output.txt

 Sometimes, metadata is not stored in an xml structure, but rather a flattened dictionary.
 To print out the dictionary for your search term, search for the first instance of "Attempt 1" in src/NCBImeta.py.
-2 code lines below is the line '#print(row)'.
-Uncomment this to print out the metdata that is stored in a dictionary rather than an xml structure.
+Three code lines below is the line '#print(row)'.
+Uncomment this to print out the metadata that is stored in a dictionary rather than an xml structure.
 These attributes can be accessed using Option 1 or Option 4 in this schema readme file.